Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Pattern formation in the model with nonlinear cross diffusion

 \textbf{Case 3.} Finally, we choose $E_2=4.98$ and $\bar\nu_2=13.34$, i.e. in region III.
 The emergence of stable hexagons corresponding (with phase angle $\phi=\pi$) is confirmed, as shown in Figure \ref{fig:caso3Cross}.

-We point out that, as shown also in the one-dimensional case in \cite{martalo2024reaction}, the numerical results suggest that the profile of $N$ is sum of more than one mode in each direction $\mathbf{k}_i$.
+{ Although some patterns presented here may resemble those reported in other contexts, it is worth underlying that the results shown are entirely new; as already noted, the proposed model reproduces the diffusive mechanism of \cite{conforto2018reaction}, but its reactive terms are substantially different.\\ Moreover,} we point out that, as shown also in the one-dimensional case in \cite{martalo2024reaction}, the numerical results suggest that the profile of $N$ is sum of more than one mode in each direction $\mathbf{k}_i$.
 Therefore, a deeper analysis of the solution near the critical threshold is needed; this will be subject of future investigation.